fanweng/cpp-programming/knowledge-base/concepts/README.md

 ### Implementation

-The compiler will not hardcode the method call, it will compile a lookup table to retrieve the function by offsetting to the correct address of the object.
+The compiler will not hardcode the method call, it will compile a lookup table to retrieve the function (i.e. virtual function table - VTable) by offsetting to the correct address of the object.

++ VTable is an array of function pointers corresponding to virtual functions associated with the class, not individual objects
++ Each object of the class contains a hidden pointer `vptr` to the class VTable
++ function call is dynamically dispatched based on the **actual type of the object** at runtime

 ### Runtime Polymorphism